-I was disappointed considering how good M&K products are.
-I was expecting more and maybe change my mind on the snow foam step.
+I was quite disappointed considering how good M&K products are in general.
+I was expecting more and maybe it would change my mind on the now required Snow Foam step.

 When I washed the car with a shampoo and mitt, two bucket method the dirt did wash of easily.
+Perhaps it did soften up.
 I suspect that is down to the quality of the shampoo more so than the snow foam.
-I would say that perhaps it did soften some of the debris, but it didn’t wash off with the jet wash.
+I would say that if it did soften some of the debris, it didn’t wash off with the jet wash.

-With the wax that was already on the car it didn’t remove that layer and some beading was still evident even though the wax was coming to the end of its life span.
+With the wax that was already on the car, the Snow didn’t remove those previous layers and some beading was still evident even though the wax was coming to the end of its life span.

 I am still not a snow foam lover at all.
 This has done nothing to make me enthusiastic about the process.
 It did foam up nicely within our hard water area.